-We also invite you to check out our video tutorial screencasts to learn more about getting started with Cloudinary and the features it offers.
+We also invite you to check out our video tutorials to learn more about getting started with Cloudinary and the features it offers.

-This section highlights some of the primary features of the Cloudinary DAM solution with links to more details on each feature.
+This section highlights some of the primary features of the Cloudinary DAM products with links to more details on each feature.
 These features include:

 - Efficient and rapid upload

 - Advanced Search and discovery

 - Folders and collections for access control and collaboration

 - Dynamic image and video transformations

 - Extensible APIs for integrating with your existing workflows